-Sacramento to pay $2.4M to sons of man shot by police
+Sacramento to pay $2.4M to young sons of man shot by police

 SACRAMENTO, Calif.
-(AP) - California’s capital city will pay $2.4 million to the sons of an unarmed black man fatally shot by police last year.
+(AP) - The city of Sacramento will pay $2.4 million to the two sons of an unarmed black man who was fatally shot by police last year, according to court documents.

-The Sacramento Bee reports the money will go toward attorney fees and into a trust for Stephon Clark’s sons.
-Clark was killed in his grandparents’ backyard in March 2018 as police pursued him as a vandalism suspect.
+A quarter of the money, plus nearly $14,000 in expenses, will go to attorneys, and the rest into a trust for the sons of Stephon Clark, who was killed in his grandparents’ backyard as police pursued him as a vandalism suspect.

-His family initially sought $20 million through a federal civil rights lawsuit.
-Details of the settlement were revealed in court documents filed late Wednesday.
-Clark’s parents and grandparents have not settled their claims.

-Clark’s sons, ages 2 and 5, will be able to access the money when they are between the ages of 22 and 25.
+Clark’s sons, 2 and 5, will be able to access the money tax-free when they are between 22 and 25.

+The shooting sparked months of protests that roiled Sacramento and prompted protests nationwide.

+The settlement was first reported Thursday by The Sacramento Bee from settlement papers filed late Wednesday in federal court.
+The documents note that the family’s attorneys had been eligible for 36.6% of the settlement.

 County and state authorities declined to file charges against the two officers who shot Clark.